-Erdman Anthony provided engineering, design, and construction assistance services necessary for the complete remediation and demolition of existing mechanical, electrical, and plumbing (MEP) systems and a new MEP design for Kapoor Hall, a 160,000-square-foot state-of-the-art facility that houses the School of Pharmacy and Pharmaceutical Sciences at the University at Buffalo.
+Erdman Anthony provided engineering, design, and construction assistance services necessary for the complete remediation and demolition of existing mechanical, electrical, and plumbing (MEP) systems and a new MEP design for the Pharmacy Building, a 160,000-square-foot state-of-the-art facility that houses the School of Pharmacy and Pharmaceutical Sciences at the University at Buffalo.

-Kapoor Hall was designed to meet the United States Green Building Council's standards and is certified LEED Gold®.
+The Pharmacy Building was designed to meet the U.S. Green Building Council's standards and is certified LEED Gold®.
 Erdman Anthony performed a LEED-certification checklist that involved establishing energy options, developing LEED strategies, and conducting a LEED analysis, in pursuit of certification.